mebeim/aoc/2021/README.md

     return None, pair, None, False
 ```

-That was... as complex to write as it was to explain it.
+That was... twice as complex to write as it was to explain.

 Let's implement the "splitting" now, again as a recursive function.
 This is
 easy: